simonsobs/ocs/docs/index.rst

 The Observatory Control System is a distributed control system designed to coordinate data acquisition in astronomical observatories.

+This documentation is split into three main sections.
+First, the User Guide.
+This is for users who want to configure and run a system controlled by OCS.
+Next, the Agent Reference.
+This section covers each OCS Agent and how to configure them.
+Finally, the Developer Guide.
+These pages are for those who want to understand more of what goes on within OCS, and for those looking to write OCS Agents or Clients.

 .. toctree::
     :caption: User Guide
     :maxdepth: 3